+'''

-Variable Loan_balance := var A := (1 + 12%/12); Car price (1 - 10%) (A^60 - A^Period)/(A^60 - 1)
+Variable Loan_balance :=

+var A := (1 + 12%/12);

+Car price (1 - 10%) (A^60 - A^Period)/(A^60 - 1)

-Loan payments have been added for all values of Car type and Period.
+'''

 Syntax rules for local objects are as follows:

 - The instruction line starts with var or index to declare a local variable or index. - The declaration is followed by an identifier.
 This can be anything you choose but it must not be identical to any other input contained in the expression. - The assignment operator comes next (colon followed by an equal sign), followed by an expression defining the object. - A semicolon (;) is required to end the instruction line.
 You may choose to have a visual break (Enter key) after the semicolon for appearance purposes but this is optional.
 Analytica only looks at semicolons to mark line breaks in code.
 Each local variable declaration must be on a separate code line. - The final line of instruction contains the definition as usual.
 All declared local variables and indexes will be available to use in expressions.